maread99/pyroids/README.md

     $ python -m pyroids.play expert

-If pyroids was installed via pip then the application \*should also launch with default settings with:
+If pyroids was installed via pip then the application \*may also launch with default settings with:

 	$ pyroids